DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

 \subsection{Ablation Studies}

-\paragraph{Ablation of \ours Components.} We isolate the contributions of the PI controller and Dynamic Routing Normalization (Dynamic RN) by conducting ablation experiments on the MoE-1.3B-6.9B-64E8A model trained on 30B tokens.
-We define three ablation settings: (1) \textit{\topp w/o both}: Corresponds to a standard fixed-threshold \topp MoE ($p=0.25$) utilizing fixed global routing logit normalization with a temperature of 1 \citep{wei2024skywork}; (2) \textit{\topp w/o PI}: Utilizes Dynamic RN but relies on a fixed threshold ($p=0.25$); and (3) \textit{\topp w/o Dynamic RN}: Employs the PI controller combined with fixed global routing logit normalization with a temperature of 1.
-The results, presented in Figure \ref{figure_ablation_dynamicgln_and_PI}, indicate that: \ding{182} \ours achieves optimal performance when both the PI controller and Dynamic RN are utilized. \ding{183} The PI controller improves performance by strictly regulating the number of activated experts to the target level; without it, activation counts remain uncontrolled and tend to drift upward during the initial training stages. \ding{184} Dynamic RN further enhances performance by dynamically adjusting layer-wise logit distributions.
-This adaptively stabilizes the probability threshold and routing behavior, mitigating the large threshold fluctuations observed when Dynamic RN is omitted.
+\paragraph{Ablation of \ours Components.} We evaluate the individual contributions of the PI controller and Dynamic Routing Normalization (DRN) through ablation experiments on the MoE-1.3B-6.9B-64E8A model trained on 30B tokens.
+We compare \ours against three baseline configurations: (1) \textit{\topp w/o both}: A standard fixed-threshold \topp MoE ($p=0.25$) utilizing fixed global routing logit normalization with a temperature of 1, following \citet{wei2024skywork}; (2) \textit{\topp w/o PI}: Incorporates DRN but relies on a fixed threshold ($p=0.25$); and (3) \textit{\topp w/o DRN}: Utilizes the PI controller combined with fixed global routing logit normalization (temperature 1).
+The results, detailed in Figure \ref{figure_ablation_dynamicgln_and_PI}, reveal the following: \ding{182} \ours achieves optimal performance only when the PI controller and DRN are combined. \ding{183} The PI controller is critical for strictly enforcing the expert budget; without it, the number of activated experts remains unregulated and tends to increase uncontrollably during the early stages of training. \ding{184} DRN further enhances performance by adaptively rescaling layer-wise logit distributions.
+This mechanism stabilizes the probability threshold and routing behavior, effectively mitigating the severe threshold fluctuations observed when DRN is excluded.